SwissDataScienceCenter/renku/docs/tutorials/first_steps/08_create_workflow.rst

         Error: Command returned non-zero exit status 1.

-    If in the process of working through the tutorial, you stopped the interactive environment and started a new one along the way, this may happen.
+    If in the process of working through the tutorial, you stopped the session and started a new one along the way, this may happen.
 Why?
     `Under the hood <https://renku.readthedocs.io/en/latest/user/data.html>`_,
     we use